When companies come to me wanting to build AI products, one of the first questions is often: "Should we fine-tune a model on our data?"

 Your company knowledge changes.
 New products launch.
 Policies update.
 Documentation evolves.

 With RAG, you update your knowledge base and you're done.
-With fine-tuning, you need to retrain – which means maintaining training infrastructure, managing model versions, and accepting downtime.
+With fine-tuning, you need to retrain, which means maintaining training infrastructure, managing model versions, and accepting downtime.

-3. Transparency
+3. Transparency and debugging

 When a RAG system gives an answer, you can see exactly which documents it retrieved.
 This makes debugging straightforward and allows you to build citation features.